fermyon/spin/docs/content/sips/00x-cloudevent-trigger.md

-title = "SIP xxx - CloudEvents trigger" template = "main" date = "2022-04-25T14:53:30Z"
+title = "SIP xxx - Spin SDK CloudEvents Support" template = "main" date = "2022-04-25T14:53:30Z"
 ---

-Summary: A CloudEvents trigger for spin.
+Summary: Spin SDK support CloudEvents as a alternative message schema.

 Owner: jiazho@microsoft.com

 Created: April 24, 2022

-Updated: April 24, 2022
+Updated: May 10, 2022

 ## Background

-Currently spin supports two triggers, one for Redis messages and one for HTTP requests.
-[CloudEvents](https://cloudevents.io/) are a new standard for eventing and received huge interests from the major cloud providers.
-Supporting CloudEvents could make spin a great solution for writing serverless applications.
+Currently Spin supports two triggers, one for Redis messages and one for HTTP requests.
+[CloudEvents](https://cloudevents.io/) is a new specification for eventing and received huge interests from the major cloud providers.
+Supporting CloudEvents could make Spin a great solution for writing serverless applications.

 ## Proposal

-This document proposes adding features in the spin SDK to support CloudEvents.
-CloudEvents itself is a envelop for the underlying transport protocol, such as AMQP, Kafka, HTTP, etc. This proposal aims at providing a CloudEvent component for the [HTTP Protocol Bindings](https://github.com/cloudevents/spec/blob/main/cloudevents/bindings/http-protocol-binding.md).
-Here is an example shows the mapping of an event with an HTTP POST request in CloudEvent's binary format.
+This document proposes adding features in the Spin SDK to support CloudEvents.
+CloudEvents itself is an envelope for the underlying transport protocol, such as AMQP, Kafka, HTTP, etc. This proposal aims at providing a CloudEvents component for the [HTTP Protocol Bindings](https://github.com/cloudevents/spec/blob/main/cloudevents/bindings/http-protocol-binding.md).
+Here is an example shows the mapping of an event with an HTTP POST request in CloudEvents's binary format.
 ```
 POST /someresource HTTP/1.1
 Host: webhook.example.com